tluolamo/php-lumen/TechSpecUser.md

 - Any sort of multi account sharing of information.

 ## Plan
-Create PHP Lumen based API backed by PostgreSQL DB and AWS S3 for image file storage.
+Create PHP Lumen based API backed by MySQL DB and AWS S3 for image file storage.
 ![High level overview of the microservice architecture diagram](./high-level-microservices.svg)

 ## Security, Privacy, Risks